themancalledzac/themancalledzac/README.md

-### Full Stack Web Developer with photography, video production, and graphic design experience.
-Completed a certificate in Full-Stack Web Development with expertise specializing in skills in JavaScript, React, NodeJS, MySQL, and MongoDB.
+### Full Stack Web Developer currently working as a Backend Java developer with some Javascript/React frontend work as well.
+Previously have completed a certificate in Full-Stack Web Development with expertise specializing in skills in JavaScript, React, NodeJS, MySQL, and MongoDB.
 Strengths include creativity, teamwork, and problem-solving to reach feasible results.
-Excited to leverage knowledge and expertise in a fast-paced team to build a better tomorrow for the web.

 [Portfolio](https://zacedens.com)

 Feel free to contact me with any questions.